Skip to main content

 Review SQL

-A preview sheet shows all ALTER TABLE statements that will be executed
+A preview sheet shows all ALTER TABLE statements that will execute

 4